Ending the Criminalization of Addiction

 As an attorney, Lisa has represented several hundred individuals charged with crimes because of their addictions.
 As an outpatient addiction therapist, she provided treatment to hundreds of probationers and prisoners.
 While working as a clinician at the men's maximum security prison in Massachusetts, Lisa witnessed firsthand the punitive response to prisoners who are actively suffering from addiction (i.e. using drugs in prison); instead of treatment, punishment is imposed, including solitary confinement.
 Lisa observed the damaging impact of this punishment.
 Her efforts to advocate for treatment in prison were repeatedly shut down.

 Frustrated by her inability to effect change from inside the prison walls, Lisa returned to the practice of law.
 She passionately argues that it is unconstitutional, immoral, and clinically damaging to order probationers who suffer from severe substance use disorder to be drug-free and impose incarceration for relapse.
-Lisa and co-counsel Benjamin Keehn currently have a case pending in the Massachusetts Supreme Judicial Court (Commonwealth v.
+Lisa and co-counsel Benjamin Keehn argued a closely watched case in the Massachusetts Supreme Judicial Court (Commonwealth v.
 Eldred) furthering this argument.
-Read about the Eldred case in The New York Times (also NYT Editorial), The Atlantic and VICE, and listen to Season 2/episode 8 "Willful Acts" on the HI-PHI Nation podcast and NPR's On Point.
+Read about the Eldred case in The New York Times (also NYT Editorial), The Atlantic and VICE, and listen to Season 2/episode 8 "Willful Acts" on Slate’s HI-PHI Nation podcast and NPR's On Point.
 Ultimately, the Court issued a decision against Eldred that avoided answering the question presented.